 In today’s content-creation culture, it seems like an attentive video audience is hard to come by.
-Between the short attention span of internet users and the saturation of every video platform, it’s hard to imagine that your videos are capable of achieving the success you desire.
+Between the short attention span of internet users and saturation of video platforms, it’s hard to imagine that your videos are capable of success.

 At Frozen Fire, however, we believe that the key to an engaged audience isn’t reliant on who is watching, but rather on the content of the video itself.
 Our video production experience has allowed us to become experts at crafting videos that clearly and successfully share our clients’ stories in an engaging way that will capture the attention of your target audience.

 Here are some of our best tips and tricks that we’ve gathered throughout the years that will ensure you are producing engaging video every time you tackle a project.

 In the video creation process, one of the most important things to keep in mind is the short attention span of the average consumer.
 It’s an obstacle that every content creator faces and has to be taken into consideration when approaching a project.

 This fact of modern day communication is why it’s so important to employ engaging video content within the first few seconds of your project.
 Whether it’s a captivating visual, the promise of a solution to a problem, or a statement that sparks curiosity in the minds of your viewers, it’s vital that you kick off your video with a hook that highlights the story you want to tell.